 9. Encourage Physical Activity

 Physical movement improves cognitive function and memory.
-Activities like dancing, playing catch, or simple exercises can stimulate the brain, improve concentration, and enhance memory retention in children.
+Activities like dancing, playing sports, or simple exercises can stimulate the brain, improve concentration, and enhance memory retention in children.

 10. Personalize Learning

 Adapt strategies to match the child's strengths and preferences.
 If they're visual learners, prioritize pictures and diagrams.
 If they're auditory learners, use music or verbal cues.
-Tailoring methods makes learning more effective and memorable.
+Tailoring methods make learning more effective and memorable.
+You can also consult a counselor to guide and help children with personalized learning.

 Submit your comment